Mark070707/Software-Engineering-Portfolio/week3_workflow.md

-# Workflow

-This section documents your practical work in week 3.

-The main requirements are to show that:
+# Software Engineering Week3 submission

+## The Task
-1. You know how to use the workflow tools in GitHub
+1. Know how to use the workflow tools in GitHub
-2. You have successfully carried out the required operations which are:
+2. Successfully complete required operations which are:
    * Accept a task from the project backlog
    * Update the task information appropriately
    * Update the task board appropriately